ntBre/graph/README.md

 # graph - a simple graphing utility

-right now we just draw a pink square
+right now we just draw a black square with some dots

 ![sample graph](try.png)